sameerkewal/SQL-Exam-Practice/general-stuff.md

 - Redo log files are generally used for instance recovery and media recovery.
 The data needed for such operations is automatically recorded in the redo log files.
 However, a redo-based application may require that additional columns be logged in the redo log files.
 The process of logging these additional columns is called supplemental logging.
 - distinct doesnt ignore null values, so als je in 1 column multiple nulls hebt gaat het voor die distinct gewoon eentje pakken
 - normal or regular view can be indexed
+- In read-only mode, the following operations are permitted on the table:
+  -  Select
+  management indexes, constraints, supplemental log Dropping and deallocation of unused columns
+ Renaming and moving of the table
+ Altering the table for physical property changes, row movement, and shrinking the segment Drop table

+The following operations are disabled on a table in read-only mode:

+•  DML on table or any table partitions

+•  Truncation of table

+•  Select for update

+•  Adding, removing, renaming, dropping, or setting a column to unused

+•  Dropping a partition or sub partition belonging to the table

+•  Online redefinition

+•  Flashback on the table

 ## Long:
 - Table can only have one long column